indoorvivants/little-fingers/README.md

 # Little Fingers

 A simple Scala 3 Native application that uses Raylib to render a window where letters are animated when pressed.
+Written for a [post in my blog](https://blog.indoorvivants.com/2024-02-05-defeating-toddler-with-raylib).
 The purpose of this "game" is to distract my toddler who is adamant he needs to smash random keys.
 I also learned quite a lot making it.

 [Blog post](https://blog.indoorvivants.com/2024-02-05-defeating-toddler-with-raylib) | [Tweet](https://twitter.com/velvetbaldmime/status/1755240417900036162)

 ![CleanShot 2024-02-01 at 22 31 59](https://github.com/indoorvivants/little-fingers/assets/1052965/01ccc0ac-e823-4e49-a3a9-9dc54708b9f9)

+_Important: The exact state of repository as described in the blogpost is at [this commit](https://github.com/indoorvivants/little-fingers/tree/e70988460e4cabcfc526f1bf7d1b9930865190bd).
+Since then, Raylib released 5.5 and introduced some breaking changes, so the bindings were updated to reflect that, and Scala Native was updated to 0.5.x_

 ## Getting started